backstage/backstage/plugins/auth-backend/api-report.md

 // @public (undocumented)
 export const bitbucketUsernameSignInResolver: SignInResolver<BitbucketOAuthResult>;

-// Warning: (ae-forgotten-export) The symbol "AtlassianProviderOptions" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "createAtlassianProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)